equinor/mad/packages/core/README.md

 `react-navigation`.
 Currently we don't support other navigators.
 Do you need support for other navigators?
 Create an issue!

-By default environment-banners and service-messages should display if the screen header is displayed.
+By default environment banners and service messages should display if the screen header is displayed.
 If you need to override this behaviour, you can use the `customSubHeaderShown` option.
 For more information on using `customSubHeaderShown`, refer to `@equinor/mad-navigation`'s documentation.